Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 highlighted a green color and then a bonus 5 points was added while an incorrect answer it will be highlighted in red color and no bonus points were added.
-The questions were being displayed in random order as intended the users current answered question was displayed out of the total questions the user has to answer
+The questions were being displayed in random order as intended the users current answered question was displayed out of the total questions the user has to answer and after the user finished answering the 10 questions the page will reload with other different questions.

 Scrolling is smooth accross all browsers.